BennettDISH/JSON-new-lib-testing/README.md

 # JSON-new-lib-testing

-Send the prompt in the course builder text to chatGPT to generate multiple activities, all you need to specify is the topic.
+Send the prompt in the course builder.txt to chatGPT to generate multiple activities, all you need to specify is the topic.

 --or--

-Send the prompt in the course builder text to chatGPT in order to generate a single activity, you need to specify one of the three activities, and the topic.
+Send the prompt in the activity builder.txt to chatGPT in order to generate a single activity, you need to specify one of the three activities, and the topic.

 --for both--